 Outlook 2019/2016/365 – HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Preferences

 Outlook 2013 – HKEY_CURRENT_USER\Software\Microsoft\Office\15.0\Outlook\Preferences

 Outlook 2010 – HKEY_CURRENT_USER\Software\Microsoft\Office\14.0\Outlook\Preferences

 - In my case, using Outlook 2016, the registry key to navigate to is HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Preferences.
-Now, In this registry key, right-click on empty area and click on New > DWORD (32-bit) Value.
+Within this registry key, right-click on an empty area, and then select New > DWORD (32-bit) Value.

 - Create a registry Entry MaximumAttachmentSize of Value type DWORD and provide its value in KB.

 - Value type: DWORD (32-bit) Value